jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

   read from/write into specific pieces of this address space.

-There are other bits of the protocol and many extensions available, but the above hopefully gives a good high level introduction.
-I've also found the [EtherCAT Device Protocol poster](https://www.ethercat.org/download/documents/EtherCAT_Device_Protocol_Poster.pdf) a good reference.
+There are other bits of the protocol and many extensions available, but the above hopefully gives a decent introduction to the basics.
+I've also found the [EtherCAT Device Protocol poster](https://www.ethercat.org/download/documents/EtherCAT_Device_Protocol_Poster.pdf) a good jumping off point for further learning.

 # Prior art